 Help us bless the foundation established in Shir’s memory!

-Shir was torn from this life in a bloody terrorist attack on January 8, 2017 on the famous Haas Promenade in Jerusalem’s south.
-To commemorate Shir her family established a foundation that distributes food baskets to needy families.
+Shir Hajaj was a 22-year-old IDF officer-in-training, who loved to help others!
+To our great sorrow her exemplary life was cut short in a terrorist ramming attack in January 2017 on the Haas Promenade in southern Jerusalem.
+To commemorate Shir and continue her good deeds, her family established a foundation that distributes food baskets to needy families.

-Herzel and Merav Hajaj could be proud of their daughter.
-Shir was the eldest of her four daughters.
-She was always one of the best at school, having passed her high school diploma with honors.
-She enrolled at Azrieli College and participated in a project that did development research on semiconductors, consisting of four materials that, when lit generate electricity.
-The research of is extremely relevant for solar cells.
-Measurements are complicated, extensive and very accurate.
+Herzel and Merav Hajaj were proud of their daughter Shir – the eldest of four daughters.
+She always had very high grades at school and earned her high school diploma with honors.
+She enrolled at Azrieli College and participated in a project that did development research on semiconductors, consisting of four materials that, when lit, generate electricity.
+The research was extremely relevant for solar cells.
 Shir performed excellently in this project and graduated with distinction from the Faculty of Materials Engineering at Azrieli College.

 Then she was called up by the IDF for her compulsory military service.

-Two weeks before the end of her officer’s course, Shir was dead, torn from life during the bloody terrorist attack on January 8, 2017.
-Israel’s Prime Minister, Defense Minister, Chief of the General Staff and the President visited the family to personally convey their condolences.
+Two weeks before the end of her officer’s course, Shir was killed, torn from life during the bloody terrorist attack on January 8, 2017.
+Israel’s Prime Minister, Defense Minister, Chief of the General Staff and President visited the family to personally convey their condolences.

 Shir had grown up in a loving home, often struggling with financial difficulties.
 She was aware that not only did she need financial support, but others had to struggle to survive as well.
 In her spare time, she dedicated herself to students from 5-6 different schools in Maale Adumim who had learning difficulties.
 Many of these students owe their high school diploma to her effort.